0x25/piTurtle/README.md

 # piTurtle
 automatic open remote shell on an internal network with raspberryPI

-# piTurtle
-automatic open remote shell on an internal network with raspberryPI

 # need
  - stunnel
  - ssh
  - vps or server on internet
  - raspbery

 # subject
 Create a stunnel connection (ssl 443) to the a server on internet and the open a remote shell inside the stunnel connection with SSH.